10 Things You Didn’t Know About IVF

 #2.
 There are side effects; however, they are rare

-Women opting for IVF can experience side effects, like headache, mood swings, tiredness, and bloating.
+Women opting for IVF can experience side effects, like headaches, mood swings, tiredness, and bloating.
 In extremely rare cases, some may experience painful fluid build-up in their abdomen.

 #3.
 You may still need it after a natural pregnancy and birth